vegaprotocol/documentation/docs/node-operators/get-started/non-validator.md

 ```

 ## Using visor to control and upgrade your node
 We strongly recommend using the tool `visor` to start up the vega node as it will transparently take care of upgrading the node as new versions of the software are required.
-During the replay process, the node will require newer versions of the software athte same block height that the nodes were upgraded previously.
+During the replay process, the node will require newer versions of the software at the same block height that the nodes were upgraded previously.

 1. Download the latest version of visor from here ([vega](https://github.com/vegaprotocol/vega/releases/)).
 Unzip it and make sure it is in your command path.
 1. Test it with the command